netzero-labs/netzero-labs/docs/tariffs/Dynamic-Electricity-Pricing.md

 Tibber and Amber Electric plans can be configured by providing your API token from the provider.
 Follow the instructions in the app.

-## ComEd Hourly Pricing
+## ComEd Hourly Pricing and Ameren Smart Pricing

-ComEd Hourly Pricing does not require any configuration, just turning on automatic updates.
+ComEd Hourly Pricing and Ameren Smart Pricing do not require any configuration, just turning on automatic updates.
 [PJM day-ahead prices](https://www.gridstatus.io/graph/lmp?iso=pjm&location=COMED) will be used for the forecast, and the [ComEd Current Hour Average](https://hourlypricing.comed.com/hp-api/#section-Current-Hour-Average-API) will be used to update the real-time price for the current hour.